 The going rate for monthly valuation multiples are in the 35X to 40X on average.
 However, for a very stable business, it can get up to 50X multiple.

-Growth, Potential, and Stability
+Growth, Potential, and Trends

 End Goal – Flip or Passive Income?

 What’s the end goal of the buyer?
-Is this an acquisition for long-term passive income that keeps generating more cash month after month, or is it to scale up revenues and sell for a higher one-time cash payment to a new investor?
+Is this an acquisition for long-term passive income that keeps generating more cash month after month, or is it to scale up revenue and sell for a higher one-time cash payment to a new investor?

 Both are viable strategies, but they also change how much a buyer might be willing to offer during the valuation process.
+A buyer looking for a flip may offer less money in order to maximize his return on investment.
+A buyer looking to hold long-term may offer more because he intends to run the business for multiple years.

 There are several important takeaways from this article when considering diving into investing in an ecommerce business.